-- 1 cup pineapple chunks (I used 3 slices of canned pineapple, use fresh pineapple preferably)
+- 1/2 cup pineapple chunks (I used canned pineapple, use sweet, fresh pineapple preferably)

-- A few saffron strands dissolved in 2 tablespoon warm milk or 2-3 drops of yellow food colour
+- a pinch saffron strands dissolved in 1 tablespoon hot water or milk or 2 drops of yellow food colour

 - pinch of salt

-2. In the same ghee add the semolina and roast on a low heat for 2- 3 minutes taking care to see that it doesn't burn.
+- In the same ghee add the semolina and roast on a low heat for 2- 3 minutes taking care to see that it doesn't burn.
 If you fry the semolina on a low heat it will get partially cooked and help fluff up quickly.
-While the semolina is frying, bring the 2 cups of water and 1 cup of milk to a boil.
+While the semolina is frying, bring the water (or water & milk mixture) to a boil.

-4. On a low heat keep stirring the mixture so that it doesn’t stick to the bottom of the pan and slowly the mixture comes together in a lump and the ghee starts to separate.
-The sheera is almost done.
+- The sheera/kesari is almost done.
 Add the roasted nuts and raisins, pineapple chunks and give it a good mix.
+Add the cardamom powder if using.
 Cover the pan and turn down the heat to very low.
-Allow to cook for 2 minutes.
+Allow to cook for 1-2 minutes.
 Remove from heat.

 - If you wish, serve the sheera in a bowl.
 Lightly grease it with ghee and then put the sheera in it, invert the contents onto a plate.
 Serve hot.